 2) Any cancellation must be notified in writing by the person who made the booking.
 If you cancel your holiday:

-a) more than 56 days prior to the start of your holiday, you will only be charged your deposit plus any insurance premium paid.
+a) more than 56 days prior to the start of your holiday, you will only be charged your deposit;

-b) between 56 and 30 days, you will be charged 50% of the holiday cost plus any insurance premium paid.
+b) between 56 and 30 days, you will be charged 50% of the holiday cost;

-c) less than 30 days before the start of your holiday or on or after the commencement of the holiday, you must pay the full holiday price plus any insurance premium paid.
+c) less than 30 days before the start of your holiday or on or after the commencement of the holiday, you must pay the full holiday price.